 Are you struggling to maintain or increase your landing page conversion rate?
 For small businesses, this is an extremely important metric to maintain.
 If you’re thinking about creating a new landing page for your website to promote a new service or product, or to collect qualified leads, you’re probably wondering the best way to do it.

-Focus On Your Buyer Persona
+1. Focus On Your Buyer Persona

-Targeting your buyer persona, while developing your landing page, will help increase your attraction rate and keep your potential customers on your page.
+Targeting your buyer persona(s), while developing your landing page, will help increase your attraction rate and keep your potential customers on your page.
 After all, if your audience isn’t interested in visiting your page, you’ll have a harder time gaining clicks and conversions.

-Plan Out Your Headline
+2. Plan Out a Killer Headline

 Great content will lead to great results, but it’s not as easy as it sounds.
 It will take time to create content that meets your objectives – but it will be time well spent.
 The primary reason your landing page exists is to get your visitors to take an action and increase your conversion rate.
 This is accomplished best if you have crafted content in a way that you can provide a benefit to your visitor.